-&lt;u>3 The "Impact Shares Fund Complex" consists of each series of Impact Shares Trust I.
+The "Impact Shares Fund Complex" consists of each series of Impact Shares Trust I. 2

-Name and Date of Birth Position(s) with the Funds Term of Office2 and Length of Time Served Principal Occupation(s) During the Past Five Years Number of Portfolios in Impact Shares Fund Complex3 Overseen by Trustees Other Directorships/ Trusteeships Held During the Past Five Years Membership Kathleen Legg (11/9/1982) Trustee Indefinite Term; Trustee since April 2018 Consultant, Global Ware Digital Company since November 2014; Independent Consultant from 2012 until 2014.
-4 None Significant experience running social media companies; Significant experience advising global nonprofits on social media engagement techniques and INTERESTED TRI USTEE - best practices.
-Ethan Powell Trustee; Chairman of the Board Indefinite Term; Trustee since May 2016; Chairman of the Board since May 2016 President and Founder of Impact Shares LLC ("Impact Shares") (a registered investment advisor dedicated to building a platform to create better socially responsible investment solutions) since December 2015; Trustee of the Highland Fund Complex from June 2012 until July 2013 and since December 2013; Chief Product Strategist of Highland 4 Serves as Independent Chairman of the Board of the Highland Fund Complex and the NexPoint Credit Strategies Fund Complex (collectively, 25 funds) Significant experience in the financial industry; significant executive experience including past service as an officer of funds in the Highland Fund Complex; significant administrative and managerial experience.
+Name and Date of Birth INTERESTED TRUST Position(s) with the Funds EEs Term of Office 1 and Length of Time Served Principal Occupation(s) During the Past Five Years Number of Portfolios in Impact Shares Fund Complex 2 Overseen by Trustees Other Directorships/ Trusteeships Held During the Past Five Years Experience, Qualifications, Attributes, Skills for Board Membership Ethan Powell (1975) Trustee; Chairman of the Board Indefinite Term; Trustee since May 2016; Chairman of the Board since May 2016 Principal and CIO of Brookmont Capital; President and Founder of Impact Shares LLC ("Impact Shares") since December 2015; Trustee of the Highland and Nexpoint Fund Complex from June 2012; and Independent director of Kelly Strategic ETF Trust.
+3 Serves as Independent Chairman of the Board of the Highland Fund Complex and the NexPoint Credit Strategies Fund Complex (collectively, 25 funds) and is a member of the Board of Kelly Strategic Management Fund Significant experience in the financial industry; significant executive experience including past service as an officer of funds in the Highland Fund Complex; significant administrative and managerial experience.